Partial federal government shutdown

 Your employer will determine if you are eligible for the employer contribution toward PEBB benefits based on your specific employment circumstance.

-You cannot enroll in medical or dental coverage under two PEBB accounts.
+You cannot enroll in medical, dental, or vision coverage under two PEBB accounts.
 If you are eligible as an employee and as a dependent under someone else's account, visit Waive my coverage for options available to you.

 You and your state-registered domestic partner (SRDP) are independently eligible for PEBB insurance coverage.
-Since you cannot have medical or dental coverage under two accounts, you decide to waive PEBB medical for yourself and enroll as a dependent on your SRDP's PEBB medical coverage.
+Since you cannot have medical, dental, or vision coverage under two accounts, you decide to waive PEBB medical for yourself and enroll as a dependent on your SRDP's PEBB medical coverage.

 You and your dependents can enroll in health plans through only one program.
 If you enroll in both PEBB and SEBB benefits and do not take action to resolve the dual enrollment, the SEBB Program or PEBB Program will automatically enroll or disenroll you.
 Refer to related laws and rules at the bottom of this page.

 You are eligible for PEBB benefits and your SRDP is eligible for SEBB benefits.
-Since you cannot have coverage under both programs, you decide to waive PEBB medical and dental for yourself and enroll as a dependent on your SRDP's SEBB medical, dental, and vision coverage.
+Since you cannot have coverage under both programs, you decide to waive PEBB medical, dental, and vision for yourself and enroll as a dependent on your SRDP's SEBB medical, dental, and vision coverage.

 Your employer determines if you are eligible.
 If you disagree with the determination, you can file an appeal.
 Refer to related laws and rules at the bottom of the page for more information.